-Big, bold and beautifully barren, Qīnghǎi (青海), larger than any European country, occupies a vast swathe of the northeastern chunk of the Tibetan plateau.
-In fact, as far as Tibetans are concerned, this isn’t China at all; it’s Amdo, one of old Tibet’s three traditional provinces.
-Much of what you’ll experience here will feel more Tibetan than Chinese; there are monasteries galore, yaks by the hundred and nomads camped out across high-altitude grasslands.
+Big, bold and beautifully barren, Qinghai (青海, Qīnghǎi), larger than any country in the EU, occupies a vast swath of the northeastern chunk of the Tibetan Plateau.
+As far as Tibetans are concerned, this is Amdo, one of old Tibet’s three traditional provinces.
+Much of what you’ll experience here will feel more Tibetan than Chinese; there are monasteries galore, yaks scattered across the hills by the thousands and nomads camped out across high-altitude grasslands.

 Rough-and-ready Qinghai, which means 'Blue Sea' in Chinese, is classic off-the-beaten-track territory, often with a last frontier feel to it.
 Traveling here can be a little inconvenient, but that is part of what makes the province so very special: seclusion is everywhere.
 Indeed, Qinghai delivers all the adventure you may need, with heavy doses of solitude among middle-of-nowhere high-plateau vistas, Martian-like red mountains, mouthwatering cuisine and encounters with remote communities of China’s ethnic minorities.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Qinghai.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Qinghai.